 Let’s take a look at this Template File

-In the template file, each marketplace has a sheet with your product data pulled from that marketplace.
+In the template file, there is a sheet for you to fill in with the product data that you pulled from the corresponding marketplace.

 We recommend generating a catalog export from each of your channels and lining up your identifiers with the Template file above.
 Zentail can pull you Amazon, ebay, Shopify & Big Commerce catalogs.
 This is located in Import / Export > Run Existing Report > Select Channel > Full Product Data > Generate & Download Report

-Then you need to reference each identifier on the first “Zentail Ready SKUs” sheet.
+Once you have the channel catalogs, you will then need to reference each identifier on the first “Zentail Ready SKUs” sheet.
 You’ll notice in the red-hat SKU value has all the identifiers next to it and is able to map to each accordingly despite having different data in some other fields including different SKU values completely.

 The key is to find the common identifier and map them to one SKU.